GitauHarrison/notes/search/install_elasticsearch_localhost.md

 $ sudo ./elasticsearch-users user add test_user - p test_user_password -r test_user_role
 ```

-You will notice a warning telling you of available users and roles, but for now we will ignore this.
+You will notice a warning telling you of available users and roles, but for now, we will ignore this.
 The command above will create a user called `test_user` whose password is `test_user_password` of role `test_user_role`.
 To list the users you have created, run:

 ```python
 # /usr/share/elasticsearch/bin: List available users